Four U.S. cancer charities charged; two settle

 The FTC, 50 states and the District of Columbia charged the Cancer Fund of America, Cancer Support Services Inc, the Children’s Cancer Fund of America and the Breast Cancer Society Inc with collecting millions of dollars in donations but doing little to help patients.

-The Children’s Cancer Fund of America and Breast Cancer Society Inc agreed to shut down.
-Three officials agreed to be banned from charitable fundraising.
+The Children’s Cancer Fund of America and Breast Cancer Society Inc settled with the government and agreed to shut down.
+Three officials from the organizations also settled and agreed to be banned from charitable fundraising.

-In a note on the Breast Cancer Society’s website, Executive Director James Reynolds II, who has agreed to leave fundraising said the organization wanted to avoid an “expensive and distracting legal battle.”

 The Cancer Fund of America opted to fight the government in court, as did the related Cancer Support Services organization and its president, James Reynolds Sr.